Can you retire at 55 with 2 million?

 Control is a good thing when it comes to our money.
 We can’t control a lot of factors that affect how long retirement savings will last, but by embracing and controlling those we can, we can change our circumstances.

-Where you live is one of the biggest influences for expenses, hence the popularity of downsizing.
-If you live in a 5000 square foot house in an expensive area, you’ll obviously need more money to retire than if you live in a low–cost area in a 2000 square foot house.
+Where you live is one of the biggest influences for expenses, hence the popularity of downsizing during or even before retirement.
+If you live in a 4000 square foot house in an expensive area, you’ll obviously need more money to retire than if you live in a low–cost area in a 2000 square foot house.

 Aside from monthly recurring expenses, home maintenance and property taxes are expenses that hit us once or twice a year so they’re easy to forget.

 Here is a video I did on these hidden expenses in seeing how much money you need to retire.

 You can also watch my video Downsizing Your Home to Increase Cash Flow below or read my article Is Downsizing Right for Me?

 Inflation is a scary factor in planning for retirement since it is completely out of our control.
 The result of Inflation is that you can buy less with the same amount of money.

 Inflation is why 2 million won’t buy anywhere near as much as it used to.
 Historically, inflation has been about 3% a year.